• Skip to primary navigation

 • Butter - cold salted butter cut into cubes

-• Lemon - zest and juice
+• Lemon - both the zest and juice

 • Reserve one cup of the crust and set aside for the topping

-• Firmly pat crust down to form a smooth surface.
+• Firmly pat the crust down to form a smooth surface.
 Use your hands or the bottom of a flat measuring cup.

-• A dry flour mixture in a glass baking dish.
+Dry flour mixture in a baking dish.

-• Pushing down a crust with a measuring cup.
+Patting down a crust with a measuring cup.

 • Crumble reserved crust over the top of the rhubarb

-• Cut rhubarb in a baking dish.
+An unbaked rhubarb dessert in a baking dish.

 • Bake in a preheated 375 oven for 45 minutes